taocpp/operators/README.md

 Moreover, unless your class has really surprising behavior, some of these related operators can be defined in terms of others (e.g. `x >= y` <=> `!(x < y)`).

-Replicating this for multiple classes is both tedious and error-prone.
+Replicating these operators for multiple classes is both tedious and error-prone.
 The **df.operators** templates help by generating operators for you based on other operators you've defined in your class.

 The operators are overloaded to take full advantage of move-aware types and are carefully written to allow the compiler to apply important optimizations